bestbat/Homura/README.md

 - No vulkan support on amd64 with 32bit.
 - Kwin is bad for gaming on freebsd in some situations.

+# Things that are currently just out of the question

+- Epic Games launcher
+- My.com launcher

 # Installation/Uninstallation :cd:

 This script is designed for FreeBSD 12.0-RELEASE.
 All other versions are not supported!